kholoudalhamzawy/Photoviewer/README.md

-# A simple photo viewer with Moya and UIKIT
+# A simple photo viewer with Moya, Combine and UIKIT.

 ### The app consists of three screens: